 “I told you not to come,” he said querulously.
 “I begged you to stay in Caldwell, didn’t I?”
 He glanced at her as though expecting a confirmation.
 “But no. No, you had to be the girl detective!
 Well this is what happens to girl detectives.”
 (176)

 In the film, Bud has already used Dwight’s typewriter to compose a suicide note.
 Bud makes Dwight sit in front of the typewriter.
 Standing on Dwight’s right side, Bud happens to see a framed Spanish language newspaper article with a photograph of Dwight holding a tennis racquet in his left hand.
 Bud steps around to Dwight’s left side so that (off camera) after he shoots Dwight in the left temple, he can place the gun in Dwight’s dominant hand.
 Ellen hears the shot and comes upstairs, but Bud gets away unseen.
 Bud’s note makes it seem that Dwight’s motive for killing himself was his guilty conscience about murdering Dorie, compounded by Ellen’s suspicion of him.
-The local chief of police credits Ellen with being right that Dorie didn’t commit suicide.
+The local chief of police credits Ellen for being correct that Dorie didn’t commit suicide.
 He adds that now the case is closed “for good.”

 After Dwight’s death, Ellen returns to the Kingship house.
 Miklitsch describes – and interprets – the scene as follows, “Although Ellen returns safely home in a chauffeured black limousine, the long cypress shadows on the gravel driveway outside her father’s house suggest that the case is not quite closed yet.”
 (193) Who is going realize that the case isn’t closed?
 Who is going to solve the case?
 Will it be Ellen?
 If she really has “a nose for detection,” it cannot be only when she wears a pink cotton dress.
 To be a “girl detective,” to be a “private eye,” Ellen has to be convinced that the case isn’t closed and that she has to keep investigating until she cracks it.
 This isn’t what happens in the film, which is why Miklitsch misinterprets Ellen.